 2. Short on Space?
 Gridify!

 One of the biggest challenges faced by graphic designers is how to make a professional-looking flyer with a small amount of print space.
 With most flyers restricted to a standard A5 (148 mm x 210 mm) or A6 (105 mm x 148 mm) page size, you’re going to need to think a bit more creatively about how to lay out your design.

 Whereas with an invitation or more formal brochure you might look to arrange text content into one column on the page, with a flyer you can and should be more experimental with your grid.
 Newspaper-style same-size columns might look a bit rigid, so try dividing your flyer into irregular sections.

 The designer has created a four-part grid, with the top third devoted to the header and image, two irregular-width columns below, and a narrow full-width row at the base of the design.
 The professional leaflet design packs in a lot of content, but still retains a minimal, clean look thanks to the balanced proportions of the grid.

 Or why not move away from lateral thinking when it comes to how to make a professional flyer and try experimenting with diagonal sections on your grid?
-The professional business flyer template shown below breaks the normal rules with a diagonal slash across the top-right section of the flyer.
+The professional business flyer template shown below breaks the normal rules with diagonal slashes throughout the flyer.
 It’s the perfect place for a slogan and background image, without intruding across the main layout.

 If you spend a bit of time at the start thinking of design considerations for a professional-looking flyer, mapping out your grid, and planning which content goes, where you’ll be amazed at how much you can actually fit onto a small page size.